 After the service, join us for Coffee Hour in our large social hall.
 We have a Newcomer’s Table, clearly marked, and our greeters sit here so they are available if you’d like to chat with them after the service and/or learn more about the church.
 However, you’re welcome to mingle with any of our members and friends if you prefer.
 We almost always have great snacks available.
 We are a peanut-free congregation!

 Once you are ready to explore membership with us, you are invited to take one of our Path to Membership classes.
-These classes will help you become familiar with our church, basic UU history, our covenantal faith, and the meaning of membership.
+These classes will help you become familiar with our church, basic UU history, our conventional faith, and the meaning of membership.

 Membership is, as we said, a journey.
 After you become a member, we encourage you to think in 3D about your involvement: